samhwang/gatsby-site-archived/index.md

 Development and IT Support.
 It was to create a link between people where they can interact with each other, making the world a little closer.
 Throughout my past experience and my university studies, I hope I can contribute to my dreams, and the software development career path, one step at a time.

-Besides my main work focus, I have been trying to venture into other parts of the IT Industry, with the first and foremost would be Data Science & Data Engineering.
+***

 # Proficiency